 Why It’s Hard To Cure ALS?

 Up until today, ALS is still one of the most devastating and complex diseases to affect humankind.
 No one knows precisely how and why these cells die, and that is what makes ALS so hard to treat.
+“The medication does slow down the course of ALS, but it is not a cure,” says Dr. Greg Schaublin, M.D.
 In its 90% cases, the condition arises so sudden with no apparent cause that makes curing it takes the most critical medical and scientific challenges.
 Despite its many unknowns, the continued awareness for ALS is essential to help open up a new avenue for its treatment.